AbdullahZuhair21/CRTP/README.md

 you were able to access the dcorp-mgmt device through the svcadmin user because he can execute the MSSQLsvc service in the dcrop-mgmt deivce

 # Priv Esc - Unconstrained Delegation
+Some devices contain a feature called UnConstrained Delegation.
+The idea of this feature is that any user who logs in to the device, whether he has Domain Admin privileges or another, and tries to set up access to a service located in another device via Kerberos, will save his TGT in the memory.

+The reason for saving the TGT in the memory is that when another service is requested, we do not need to authenticate the TGT via Kerberos because it was already saved in the memory.

 ### Discover domain computers that have unconstrained delegation
 Domain Controllers always show up, ignore them
 ```